Closed

 This may well be an edge case, but I’m making an issue anyway.

-In my markdown, I sometimes want to customize the output a tad by adding HTML, such as adding an icon in front of a heading; # <span class="font-icon font-icon-logo"></span>Heading text.
+In my markdown, I sometimes want to customize the output a tad by adding HTML, such as adding an icon in front of a heading; # <span class="font-icon font-icon-logo"></span>Heading text

-This works just fine, but the anchor generation is too stupid in this case, as it will generate the following output; <h1 id="span-class-font-icon-font-icon-logo-span-heading-text">Heading text</h1>.
-Hardly what I want and certainly not what I expect.
+This works just fine, but the anchor generation is too stupid in this case, as it will generate the following output; <h1 id="span-class-font-icon-font-icon-logo-span-heading-text">Heading text</h1>

 I made a renderer to get around the problem, but would prefer if Marked was smart enough to handle it all by itself.
 And without jQuery as a dependency, obviously.